-Why would we buy ice cubes?
+Why would you buy ice cubes?
+And by ice, I don’t mean those fancy, clear ice cubes, just ordinary ice cubes.
 If we own a refrigerator with a freezer, making ice is practically free.
+Literally anyone can do it; it requires almost no skill whatsoever.

 Time is the ultimate premium product.

-Now, consider our marketing.
-If we have ample time and plan ahead well, we can launch a marketing campaign on limited funds using our email list, SEO, word of mouth, and social media.
+If we have ample time to work with and plan ahead well, we can launch a marketing campaign on limited funds using our email list, SEO, word of mouth, and social media.
 We may need months to build our audience, but we can do it reasonably well on a shoestring budget.

 If you want to save money, you need to spend time.